alexcodes11/General-Elections/README.md

 ## The Algorithm to Gather Data from the Politician's Website
 <br>

-- I first gathered all the available URL's in the politicians webpage using Python Beautiful Soup HTML parser.
+- I first gathered all the available URL's in the politician's webpage using Python Beautiful Soup HTML parser.
    - I did this because we want to loop through each of their webpages to see if there is key words
    - While we are looping we are able to find the key words through Python Regex expressions.
    - You can check out snippet of code: